Firehed/multistage-docker-build-action/README.md

 The following images will exist:

 - `ghcr.io/firehed/actions/server:{commit-hash}`
-- `ghcr.io/firehed/actions/testenv:{commit-hash}`
+- `ghcr.io/firehed/actions/testenv:{commit-hash}` (if `testenv-stage` is provided)
 - `ghcr.io/firehed/actions/env:{branch-related-name}`
 - `ghcr.io/firehed/actions/configured:{branch-related-name}`

 The intended use-case is that the `testenv` will be used for further testing in CI, and the `server` will eventually be deployed.
 You may want remove the intermediate branch images when the branch is closed to save on storage.

 ## Known issues/Future features